Top 15 Things to See in Palma

 Read the full article on the Banys Arabs here

-An absolute must is a ride on the historic train to Sóller, the “Red Lightning”.
-Funny enough, there’s nothing lightning about this train: the wooden carriages take you slowly through the impressive Mallorcan landscape from Plaza España in the center of Palma to Sóller.
-From there, you can continue on a historic streetcar to the port of Port de Sóller.
-However, you should plan a whole day for the whole trip.
+A must-do experience is riding the historic train to Sóller, known as the “Red Lightning”.
+Despite its name, there’s nothing lightning-fast about this train: the wooden carriages offer a comfortable journey through the stunning Mallorcan scenery from Plaza España in Palma’s center to Sóller.
+From there, you can hop on a historic streetcar to Port de Sóller.
+Make sure to allocate a full day to enjoy the entire trip.

 If you want to see even more of the island, there are other tours from Palma that only include one route on the Red Lightning, but also take you to Lluc Monastery and Sa Calobra – a nice alternative!

-Book an island tour for a day here*
+Book a day tour around the island here*

 The former Sa Llotja stock exchange is one of the most beautiful buildings in Palma.
 During the day you can just go inside and admire the great architecture; sometimes the large hall is also used for art exhibitions.
 There are many bars and restaurants in the square around it and the whole place has a lovely atmosphere.
 Perfect for a little Aperol Spritz or some delicious tapas.